yjH510429/InfiniteTalk/README.md

 ## 🔥 Latest News

 * August 18, 2025: We release the [Technique-Report]() of **InfiniteTalk**
 * August 18, 2025: We release the [project page]() of **InfiniteTalk**

+## ✨ Key Features
+We propose **InfiniteTalk**​​, a novel sparse-frame video dubbing framework.
+Given an input video and audio track, InfiniteTalk synthesizes a new video with ​​accurate lip synchronization​​ while ​​simultaneously aligning head movements, body posture, and facial expressions​​ with the audio.
+Unlike traditional dubbing methods that focus solely on lips, InfiniteTalk enables ​​infinite-length video generation​​ with accurate lip synchronization and consistent identity preservation.
+Beside, InfiniteTalk can also be used as an image-audio-to-video model with an image and an audio as input.
+- 💬 ​​Sparse-frame Video Dubbing​​ – Synchronizes not only lips, but aslo head, body, and expressions
+- ⏱️ ​​Infinite-Length Generation​​ – Supports unlimited video duration
+- ✨ ​​Stability​​ – Reduces hand/body distortions compared to MultiTalk
+- 🚀 ​​Lip Accuracy​​ – Achieves superior lip synchronization to MultiTalk

 ## 🌐 Community  Works
 - [ComfyUI]()